Chart Color Schemes

 Sutherland - Kirrawee features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 65.3% of all households, including 28.3% couples with children, 25.2% couples without children, and 10.7% single parent families.
-Non-family households make up the remaining 34.7%, with lone person households at 31.4% and group households comprising 3.4%.
+Non-family households constitute the remaining 34.7%, with lone person households at 31.4% and group households comprising 3.4%.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households